fisher60/TWT-Code-Jam/README.md

 ## Usage

-Once everything is set, the command line should run like following
+Once everything is set, the command line should run like following (example for Windows)

 ![Picture](https://user-images.githubusercontent.com/53913990/91655073-5fc24e00-eaae-11ea-856a-05158fb4178a.png)